8 Tips on How to Give a Virtual Presentation

 Lancashire, England-based Cronkshaw Fold Farm offers a service that will add a live goat to your Zoom meeting for a small fee.

-If renting out a farm animal seems too off-the-wall for your colleagues, consider spicing up your next virtual presentation with a guest speaker can enhance morale and add a refreshing twist to a standard meeting.
+If renting out a farm animal seems too off-the-wall for your colleagues, consider spicing up your next virtual presentation with a guest speaker, which can enhance morale and add a refreshing twist to a standard meeting.
 Possible guests could include a colleague from a different department, an expert in your industry, or even a motivational speaker.

 8. Follow up with a recap